kxytechnologies/kxy-python/docs/latest/theoretical_foundation/memoryless/quantifying_informativeness.rst

 	In section :ref:`2 - Association and Copula` we introduce *copulas*, we discuss their importance for *modeling associations*, and we provide a fundamental identity relating the entropy of a random vector to the entropy of its copula and the entropies of its marginals.

-	Finally, in section :ref:`3 - Quantifying Association` we introduce Shannon, differential and mixed mutual informations, we discuss their importance for *quantifying associations* between random variables, and we provide fundamental identities relating the differential or mixed mutual informations between two random variables and the associated copulas, among which the fact that the differential mutual information between two random variables does not depend on their marginals.
+	Finally, in section :ref:`3 - Quantifying Association` we introduce Shannon, differential and mixed mutual informations, we discuss their importance for *quantifying associations* between random variables, and we provide fundamental identities relating the differential or mixed mutual informations between two random variables and the associated copulas.
+In particular, we show that the differential mutual information between two random variables does not depend on their marginals.